-Placement may be determined by scores earned on the American College Test (ACT), the Scholastic Aptitude Test (SAT), ACCUPLACER, or the ACCUPLACER Next Generation test.
-Students with placement test scores more than three years old may be required to retest.
+Placement may be determined by scores earned on the American College Test (ACT), the Scholastic Aptitude Test (SAT), ACCUPLACER, or the ACCUPLACER Next Generation test using the charts below.
+Students with other test scores need to contact admissions.
+Students can choose to retest to improve placement.
+The ACCUPLACER Next Generation placement test is offered on the ASU Mid-South campus for a nominal fee.
+In some cases, previous college coursework is sufficient to determine placement.